✨ New Year Deal: 30% OFF All Plans πŸŽ‰

 Hinge's algorithm actively tracks how you behave after matching:

 This creates a vicious cycle: Low engagement leads to lower ranking.
 Lower ranking brings fewer good matches.
 Fewer good matches leads to more ghosting.
-More ghosting tanks your ranking further.
+More ghosting tanks your ranking further, eventually leading to zero matches on Hinge.

 I've watched clients stuck in this loop for months before we identified the pattern.